dnfield/flutter_built_path/built_path/README.md

                       ..close());
 ```

-Note that for a Flutter project, you'll have to run `flutter packages pub run build_runner build`.
+Note that for a Flutter project, you'll have to run
+`flutter packages pub run build_runner build`.
+Follow https://github.com/flutter/flutter/issues/13360,
+as this syntax may change in a future version of Flutter.

-Also note that there will be an error reported about `dart:ui` until https://github.com/dart-lang/build/issues/733
+Also note that there will be an error reported about `dart:ui` until
-is resolved.
+https://github.com/dart-lang/build/issues/733 is resolved, but the code should
+still get generated.